 Reunited with old friend Kevin Nolan and playing in a system more attuned to his strengths, the 24-year-old overcame a number of injuries to score seven goals in his last 16 Premier League games for the Hammers, and the fans will be expecting a lot more when the new season starts.

-William Hill's price of 8/11 (1.73) on the England striker scoring 12 goals or fewer suggest that they do not expect him to take the league by storm, although his tally of 13 in 2010-11 proves that he is more than capable of exceeding that figure, an eventuality that you can back at evens (2.00).
+William Hill’s price of 8/11 (1.73) on the England striker scoring 12 goals or fewer suggest they do not expect him to take the league by storm next season, although his tally of 13 in the 2010/11 season proves he is more than capable of exceeding that figure, an eventuality you can back at evens (2.00).

 However, no player has accomplished that feat for the Londoners since Paolo Di Canio’s 16-goal haul in 1999-2000, so it is not surprising to see the 1/3 (1.33) odds on Carroll failing to hit the back of the net 15 times or more.

-The target man's goal and all-round contribution to Newcastle's 3-1 win over the Reds back in 2010 played a key role in earning himself a move to Liverpool but you can get odds of 4/7 (1.57) on him failing to find the net against his former employers this season.
+The target man’s goal and all-round contribution to Newcastle’s 3-1 win over the Reds back in 2010 played a key role in earning himself a move to Liverpool, but you can get odds of 4/7 (1.57) on him failing to find the net against his old club this season.

 Sign up with William Hill for a £25 free bet

 Al Hain-Cole is a Liverpool fan, experienced tipster and avid follower of European football.
 He specialises in accumulators and if you would like to read more from Al you can follow him on Twitter here.